cewing/training.python_web/source/presentations/session01.rst

 .. nextslide:: Creating an Environment

-We continue our preparations by creating a virtualenv we will use for it.
+We continue our preparations by creating the virtual environment we will use for our project.

 .. rst-class:: build
 .. container::